 During the three-year period of the medium-term management plan, we intend to allocate to growth areas approximately 30 billion yen including operating cash flow of approximately 8.5 billion yen, cash on hand, and a portion of external procurement.
 We have designated metal 3D printers and laser processing machines as our growth areas.
 We will invest in R&D in these areas and are considering mergers, acquisitions, and alliances for business expansion.
 We will also make strategic investments for growth in the European, North American, and South American markets.

-Financial Targets (FY2026)

-FY2023 (Result) FY2024 (Plan) FY2025 (Plan) FY2026 (Plan) Net sales 67.1 billion yen 72.2 billion yen 82.5 billion yen 90.7 billion yen Operating profit (2.8 billion yen) 1.1 billion yen 4.6 billion yen 7.3 billion yen Indicators Targets 2023 results Capital efficiency ROE (5-year average) 8% or more 3.5% Dividends per share: (calculated from the a Financial soundness Equity ratio 50% or more 57.5% 1 DOE (Dividend on Ed Shareholder DOE1 2% or more 2.2% Shareholders' equity of the period) 2 Formula for calculati returns Total return ratio2 40% or more 3 Total return ratio = (c treasury shares in FY 3 Profit in FY2023 was calculated to be ned
+Financia I Targets (FY) 2026) FY2023 (Result) FY2024 (Plan) FY2025 (Plan) FY2026 (Plan) Net sales 67.1 billion yen 72.2 billion yen 82.5 billion yen 90.7 billion yen Operating profit (2.8 billion yen) 1.1 billion yen 4.6 billion yen 7.3 billion yen Indicators Targets 2023 results Capital efficiency ROE (5-year average) 8% or more 3.5% Dividends per share: 27 yen or more (calculated from the average shareholders' equity at Financial soundness Equity ratio 50% or more 57.5% beginning and the en 1 DOE (Dividend on E Shareholder DOE ^{1} 2% or more 2.2% Shareholders' equity (average at the beginning a of the period) 2 Formula for calculating the total return ratio in the Total return ratio = (dividends in FY n) + (purchase treasury shares in FY n + 1) / Profit for FY n 3 Profit in FY2023 was negative, and the total return calculated to be negative, which is indicated by a returns Total return ratio2 40% or more 3

 Our five-year average ROE during FY2023 was 3.5%, but we are working toward an earnings recovery as quickly as possible with a target of a five-year average ROE of 8% or more.
 We have also set targets of 50% or more for the equity ratio, DOE of 2% or more as shareholder returns, and a total return ratio of 40% or more.